Mix…Mix…Mix

 Before You Get Excited, Ask….

-In my Distillery Workshops, I usually start with a small quiz.
-The quiz presents the workshop attendee with a series of tasks associated with launching a craft distillery project.
-It is remarkable to see practically every quiz taker stating that the #1 task to be completed is to sign a lease on a building (or buy the building outright).
+When I used to conduct the Distillery Workshops, I would start with a small quiz.
+The quiz presented the workshop attendees with a series of tasks associated with launching a craft distillery project.
+It was remarkable to see practically every quiz taker stating that the #1 task to be completed was to sign a lease on a building (or buy the building outright).

 So before you get excited at the prospect of becoming a craft distiller, arrange for a meeting with your fire inspector.
 Get to know him.
 Maybe ask him what areas of town he recommends for a craft distillery.
 Focus your search efforts on those areas.
 If you are contemplating building a facility from the ground up, engage an architectural technician to help you in your design considerations.
-In 2020 when I was thinking about a distillery in Mossbank, Sask, the engineering consultant I engaged spelled out how walls, studs, and even insulation would have to be made of non-combustible materials (ie metal studs, extra dry-wall layers, metal cladding etc…).
+As a case in point, in 2020 when I was thinking about a distillery in Mossbank, Sask, the engineering consultant I engaged spelled out how walls, studs, and even insulation would have to be made of non-combustible materials (ie metal studs, extra dry-wall layers, metal cladding etc…).

-Once you have engaged your fire inspector and clarified what is required in terms of a building, call me for further discussion.
-I look forward to hearing from you.
+Once you have engaged your fire inspector and clarified what is required in terms of a building, then you can proceed to next steps…

 Flavored Gin